emicklei/hazana/README.md

 [![Build Status](https://travis-ci.org/emicklei/hazana.png)](https://travis-ci.org/emicklei/hazana)

-Hazana was created to create load tests that use (generated) gRPC clients in Go to communicate to gRPC services (in any language).
-However, by providing the Attack interface, any client and protocol could potentially be tested with this package.
+Hazana is created for load tests that use (generated) gRPC clients in Go to communicate to gRPC services (in any supported language).
+In addition, by providing the Attack interface, any client and protocol could potentially be tested with this package.

 Compared to existing HTTP load testing tools (e.g. tsenart/vegeta) that can send raw HTTP requests, this package requires the use client code to perform the request.
 Consequently, time to send a request and receive a response includes time spent on marshalling that request and unmarshalling a response.